dpella/spar/README.md

 Lobo-Vesga at <lobo@dpella.io>.

 ## License
-Distribution of this artifact is subject to the terms of the MIT license.
+Distribution of this artifact is subject to the terms of the Mozilla license.
 See the [LICENSE](./LICENSE) file for details.